 Note that Glacier Point is closed by snow, typically November to early May, but it’s a great route for snowshoeing or cross-country skiing.

 Among Yosemite’s many bragging rights, its waterfalls rank high.
 In the list of the world’s 20 tallest waterfalls, Yosemite Valley scores three spots for Yosemite Falls, Sentinel Fall, and Ribbon Fall.
 Yosemite Falls holds the undisputed title of the tallest waterfall in North America.
-It’s a challenging hike to the top of the 2,425-foot/729-meter falls, but fortunately it’s an impressive view from the base to—an easy and scenic 1-mile/1.6-km loop that should be on everyone’s bucket list.
+It’s a challenging hike to the top of the 729-metre falls, but fortunately it’s an impressive view from the base to—an easy and scenic 1.6-km loop that should be on everyone’s bucket list.
 Speaking of buckets, bring your rain gear April-June when snowmelt makes the falls boom, and overspray soaks much of the viewing area.

 As for Yosemite’s other falls, they all have their undeniable allure.
-An easy walk to 620-foot/189-meter Bridalveil Falls takes you to an overlook point below its billowing cascade.
+An easy walk to 189-metre Bridalveil Falls takes you to an overlook point below its billowing cascade.
 A more demanding hike to Vernal and Nevada Falls ascends granite steps to the brink of two massive drops, where you can watch the entire Merced River plunge over the rocky ledge.
 (Adhere to all safety signs and stay behind all ropes and signs.)
 On the park’s south side near Wawona, Chilnualna Falls tumbles over a series of granite ledges.

 One of the most photographed regions of Yosemite, Tuolumne Meadows is a wide, grassy expanse bounded by high granite domes and peaks.
 At elevation 8,600 feet/2,627metres, pristine meadow extends for more than two miles/3.2 km along the Tuolumne River, making it the largest subalpine meadow in the Sierra Nevada.
 From its tranquil edges, hiking trails lead in all directions—to the alpine lakes set below the spires of Cathedral and Unicorn Peaks, to a series of roaring waterfalls on the Tuolumne River, and to the summits of lofty granite domes with commanding vistas of the high country.